-New York and Florida consumers have sued L’Oréal USA, Inc., and SoftSheen-Carson, LLC (“Defendants”) about whether their Amla Legend Rejuvenating Ritual hair relaxer kit (the “Amla Relaxer”) was misleadingly advertised and unsafely formulated.
+New York consumers have sued L’Oréal USA, Inc., and SoftSheen-Carson, LLC (“Defendants”) about whether their Amla Legend Rejuvenating Ritual hair relaxer kit (the “Amla Relaxer”) was misleadingly advertised and unsafely formulated.

-A court has allowed the lawsuit to be a class action of consumers who purchased the Amla Relaxer in New York and Florida.
-As part of the class action, the Court will consider whether Defendants violated New York and Florida law, whether New York and Florida consumers will be eligible to receive payments as a result, and whether an order preventing, among other things, Defendants from continuing to sell the Amla Relaxer is appropriate.
+A court has allowed the lawsuit to be a class action of consumers who purchased the Amla Relaxer in New York.
+As part of the class action, the Court will consider whether Defendants violated New York law, and whether New York consumers will be eligible to receive payments as a result.

 The Court has allowed the lawsuit to be a class action on behalf of persons who purchased the Amla Relaxer in the State of New York on or after August 19, 2013.

-The Court has allowed the lawsuit to be a class action on behalf of all persons who purchased the Amla Relaxer in the State of Florida on or after December 1, 2012.
+Although the Court initially allowed the lawsuit to be a class action on behalf of all persons who purchased the Amla Relaxer in the State of Florida on or after December 1, 2012, the Court decertified the Florida class on July 31, 2018.

 The Court has not decided whether any law was broken.
 There is no money available now and no guarantee there will be.
 However, your rights are affected, and you have a choice to make now.